Distributed-Validators-Synctems/sputnik-school-testnet-4.1/testnet_planning.md

 ## **Phase - 2: Governance (max 30 points)**

-Lead validator team will create a governance proposal on `date wiil be refined for a specific course`, to update the transfer parameter.
+Lead validator team will create a governance proposal on `21.09.2023 13:00 UTC`, to update the transfer parameter.
 You will need to study the proposals, find the correct one and vote.

 In order to find correct proposal you will need to run query command using your network client binary (`gaiad` in our case).
 Please issue following command `gaiad query gov proposals`, and find proposal with `title:` ”Vote for me friend”.

-**New to upgrades?** Read [this](https://docs.cosmos.network/master/modules/gov)
+**New to governance module?** Read [this](https://docs.cosmos.network/master/modules/gov)

-**Update Schedule:**
+**Voting Schedule:**

-- Proposal: `date and time wiil be refined for a specific course`
+- Proposal: `Vote for me friend`
-- Voting Period: `date and time proposal wiil be refined for a specific course`
-- Upgrade Height: `TBD`
+- Voting Period: `21.09.2023 13:00 UTC - 24.10.2023 13:00 UTC`

 **What should validators do?**